Edward Marshall Hall: Other cases

 In 1894 he defended the Austrian-born prostitute Marie Hermann, charged with the murder of a client; Marshall Hall persuaded the jury that it was a case of manslaughter.
 Although he made full use of his forensic skills, the case is best remembered for his emotional plea to the jury: "Look at her, gentlemen...
 God never gave her a chance - won't you?"

 In 1901 he unsuccessfully defended Herbert John Bennett in the Yarmouth Beach case.
 Bennett was charged with strangling his wife, Mary, in order to marry Alice Meadows.
 At a late stage in the trial, Marshall Hall dramatically produced an alibi witness, Sholto Douglas, who testified that on the day of the murder he had met Bennett in Bexley, after the last train for Yarmouth had departed.
 Douglas was clearly a truthful witness but he had never met Bennett before the date of the murder and the prosecution easily convinced the jury that he had made an honest mistake (which was also Marshall Hall's private opinion).
 The defence was weakened by the absence of any other suspect or motive, and by the fact that Bennett was such an obvious liar that he could not safely be put into the witness box.
-Curiously enough Marshall Hall, despite the overwhelming evidence, was never entirely sure of Bennett's guilt.
+Marshall Hall, despite the overwhelming evidence, was never entirely sure of Bennett's guilt.

 Marshall Hall was also given the brief to represent Dr Crippen at his trial in 1910.
 However, Crippen provided instructions that Marshall Hall did not feel comfortable with; Crippen would not adopt the line of defence that Marshall Hall felt represented the truth of the matter.
 As a result, Marshall Hall returned the brief and other counsel appeared at Crippen's trial at the Old Bailey.
 Arthur Newton instructed Marshall Hall on this occasion as he often did.

 Marshall Hall defended Frederick Seddon unsuccessfully in a notorious poisoning case in 1912.
 Seddon was hanged in 1912 for murdering Elizabeth Mary Barrow by administering large quantities of arsenic.
 Marshall Hall's challenge to the medical evidence, though showing an impressive grasp of the subject, was unsuccessful.
 Seddon, rather against counsel's wishes, insisted on giving evidence, and made a very bad impression.
 His manner struck observers as cold and unfeeling, and his obvious greed weakened the defence that the money he gained from Miss Barrow's death was not enough to tempt him to murder.
 Marshall Hall in later years said that Seddon would have been acquitted if he had not insisted on giving evidence.